-Registration for the 2017 CASE District I Conference is
+The 2017 CASE District I Conference is SOLD OUT.

 Welcome to the 2017 CASE District I Conference.
 The CASE Conference is designed to offer a variety of sessions and workshops on advancement services, alumni relations, development, and communications and marketing.
 Programming is tailored for staff from every kind of institution and at every level—whether you’re a newcomer, a mid-level professional, or a key decision maker/chief advancement officer.
 Drawing close to 1,000 attendees each year, the conference offers a host of mentor, networking, and social opportunities.
 Network, interact, learn, and grow!